 This website is a gateway to reliable and open data and analysis on the situation of children and women worldwide.

-UNICEF supports countries in collecting data related to children and women through Multiple Indicator Cluster Surveys (MICS), an international household survey programme.
-Since its inception in the mid-1990s, five rounds of MICS have been completed and a sixth is now under way (2016-2018).
-As end of 2015, over 280 surveys have been implemented in more than 100 low- and middle-income countries.
+UNICEF supports countries’ collection of data related to children and women through Multiple Indicator Cluster Surveys (MICS), an international household survey programme.
+Since its inception in the mid-1990s, five rounds of MICS have been completed and a sixth is now under way.
+Close to 300 surveys have been implemented in more than 100 low- and middle-income countries.
 Each round of surveys builds upon the last and offers new indicators to monitor trends and current priorities.

 The MICS programme is designed to collect statistically sound, internationally comparable data on more than 100 indicators used by countries to assess the situation of children and women in the areas of education, health, gender equality, rights and protection.
-It also provides data required to monitor progress towards national and international goals and commitments aimed at promoting the welfare of children.
+Firmly embedded in the statistical plans of many governments, it also provides data required to monitor progress towards national and international goals and commitments aimed at promoting the welfare of children.

 UNICEF maintains a series of global databases for tracking the situation of children and women globally.
 The databases include only statistically sound and nationally representative data from household surveys and other sources.
 They are updated annually through a process that draws on a wealth of data maintained by UNICEF’s network of 140 country offices.

 Developing new methodologies